-Orlando Bloom, Katy Bloom Split: Actor Moves On With Brazilian Model?
+Orlando Bloom, Katy Perry Split: Actor Moves On With Brazilian Model?

-It’s been almost a month since Orlando Bloom and Katy Perry confirmed their breakup through their representatives and it seems like the former has moved on.
+It’s been almost a month since Orlando Bloom and Katy Perry confirmed their breakup through their representatives, and it seems like the former has moved on.
 Bloom was spotted with a brunette in the passenger seat of his car on Thursday, March 16.

-It is believed that Bloom and Perry have split before the Oscars event but they have remained friends as evidenced by their picture taken at the Oscars after-party.
+It is believed that Bloom and Perry had split before the Oscars event, but they have remained friends as evidenced by their picture taken at the Oscars after-party.

-Even with their amicable split, it seems that Orlando Bloom has moved on too fast by hanging out with a brunette lady.
+Even with their amicable split, it seems that Orlando Bloom has moved on too fast by hanging out with a brunette woman.
 Is she Bloom’s new girl?
 According to Radar Online, the English actor is in a hurry to find a new romance and he may have just found the woman to fill that hole in his heart.

 Bloom attended the lavish cannabis party where he was seen with the woman.
 After the party, he and the brunette left, with the 40-year-old actor behind the wheel.
 Orlando pulled down the sun visor and hid behind it when paparazzi came.

-Radar can confirm that the mystery woman is Brazilian model Thaila Ayala.
+Radar Online can confirm that the mystery woman is Brazilian model Thaila Ayala.
 While Bloom has done so much to hide from photographers, the 30-year-old beauty did nothing to cover up.

 Orlando has been spotted getting cozy with a couple of ladies shortly after his breakup with Katy Perry was made public.
 He was also seen flirting and getting too close to a woman named Erin McCabe, the daughter of charity CEO Les McCabe.